Table of Contents

 WorkOS is a popular solution for adding enterprise SSO and SCIM quickly, but many teams eventually encounter limitations as their identity needs expand.
 Pricing at scale, limited orchestration, and a narrow feature focus often push developers to evaluate broader identity platforms.

-Among the alternatives, Descope stands out for teams that want a unified, developer-friendly platform covering authentication, authorization, enterprise SSO, and orchestration in one system.
-By reducing custom code and centralizing identity logic, Descope helps teams scale faster with fewer long-term tradeoffs.
+Among the top alternatives, Descope stands out for teams that want a unified, developer-friendly platform covering authentication, authorization, enterprise SSO, and orchestration in one system.
+By reducing custom code and centralizing identity logic, Descope helps teams scale faster efficiently.